gvwilson/thirdbit/_posts/2024/2024-04-27-building-tech-together.md

 but I think that with great privilege comes great responsibility, and that if I don't accept that responsibility,
 [I'm the asshole][aita].
-I don't know what to do next,
+I don't know what to do next;
-but if you'd like to help,
+if you do,
 [I'd like to hear from you](mailto:{{site.author.email}}).

-Time to make another cup of tea.
-If you came in peace, be welcome;
-if not, be damned with you.

 [aita]: https://en.wikipedia.org/wiki/R/AmItheAsshole
 [and-now-to-lead]: {{'/2024/04/19/and-now-to-lead/' | relative_url}}